POTs Replacement in 2024 (Read This First)

 UL 62368-1: This compliance binds the two prior standards in UL-60950-1 and UL-60065.

 UL 864: This is the compliance standard built by Underwriters Laboratories (UL), an independent safety science company to address control units and accessories for fire alarm systems.
-If you are looking to have your POTS lines UL 864 compliant for building occupancy, insurance, fire marshal sign-off for telephone lines, this is needed.
+If you are looking to have your POTS lines UL 864 compliant for building occupancy, insurance, and fire marshal sign-off for telephone lines, this is needed.
 This standard outlines components for the design, testing, and evaluation of control units used in fire alarm systems to ensure their reliability and effectiveness.

 The challenge here is most manufacturers typically seek UL certification for their fire alarm units and accessories to demonstrate compliance with industry standards and regulations.
 However, they do not specifically call out what communication method such as POTS is really certified to use, specifically the best ISPs.